About This Listing

-Others say it but check the maps (see my pics for LA map), most central location on airbnb.
+Others say it but check the map in my pics, THIS is the most central location on airbnb.
 Walking distance to rockin Sunset Strip, Melrose Shopping & Galleries, Weho clubs, La Cienega's "Restaurant Row!"
 On a quiet cul de sac in the city's center!

-A PRVT SUITE in LA's BEST location for 25% of the area's hotel charge and much cheaper than other airbnb "whole home listings" in a very safe, central location.
-You don't need a car because of my "97 Walking Score," which is a huge rarity in LA but if you have one, there's easy parking with my preferential (free to you!) resident pass.
-Yet we're a cul de sac, so it's so quiet you'll have the best sleep of your life.
+The Bungalow Overview in the city’s cultural center; the convergence of arts entertainment, upscale shopping, world-famous rock clubs, world-famous “boys’ town, LA’s “restaurant row.”
+Central location is offered for half the cost of the area's hotels and less than other airbnb "whole home listings".
+You don't need a car because of my "97 Walking Score," which is a huge rarity not known for being “walkable” but if you have one, there's easy parking with my preferential resident pass (which I provide gratis.
+The closest hotels Le Parc charges $40 per night to park & the Weho Ramada $25! ) Yet the Bungalow’s on a cul de sac, so it's so quiet you'll have the best sleep of your life.

-There is no accurate airbnb category for my house.
-The "Private Room" category is for shared rentals where guest only has a private bedroom but shares a bathroom with the host.
-My place is NOT like that!
-Here you have your own separate, private space like you would in a hotel.
-In fact, a cozy hotel suite with a huge, tranquil bamboo patio is the BEST way to envision this space.
+You have your own separate, private space like you would in a hotel.
+In fact, a cozy hotel suite w/en suite bath & a huge, tranquil bamboo patio is the BEST way to envision this space.
 There is just one shared wall between the front house (where I reside) and back house (your suite).
 This is a very private experience for the guest.
+My reviews attest to the privacy of your unit!

 97 WALKING SCORE!

-Yes, this house gets a 97% rating on the walking score site (it rates your address and how close you are to historic & tourist sites, restaurants, shopping) You can walk to:
+Yes, we get a 97% rating on the walking score site (it rates your address and how close you are to historic/tourist sites, restaurants, shopping) You can walk to:

-1. World Famous Sunset Strip (Live Music, rock clubs, upscale Sunset Plaza shops & dining)
+1. Sunset Strip (Live Music, rock clubs, upscale Sunset Plaza shops & dining)

-2. Santa Monica Blvd (LA's large "Boystown;" state-of-the-art new city library/pool/park; major bus stops; Trader Joes market; CVS.)
+2. Santa Monica Blvd (LA's large "Boystown;" state-of-the-art new city library/pool/park; major bus stops; amazing Trader Joes market; giant CVS; full scale Pavilions Supermarket & tons of fast food & fast fresh.
+FroYo, Shakes, Burgers, 24 Hr Diner, 5 Guys, Pizza, Starbucks—- it’s all here walking distance!)

-The 350 sq ft "3 Rm Bungalow/Suite" is your master bedroom, en-suite bathroom and the large private bamboo courtyard/patio.
-It's like your own, cute little guest house with prvt yard.
-You enter from the "Westmount" entry patio, proceed through the garage & emerge to your bamboo patio.
-It's extremely private to just you: the perfect place to enjoy a glass of wine before going out, or to get a little sun, or to otherwise chill.
-(Note about garage: Feel free to store your suitcases or anything else out here if you'd like to keep your room uncluttered.)
-The room has vaulted ceilings of natural wood, extremely comfy Queen bed (with an expensive, premium memory foam topper), clean-bleached linens & comforter, highspeed WIFI (works on your patio too), 40" flatscreen tv with AT&T Uverse with 400 channels inc HBO, Showtime, Starz, etc., and powerful central heat/a-c.
-Your modern, upscale en suite bathroom has the best water pressure you'll ever feel in a shower.
-My high capacity washer and dryer are in the common area, feel free to do a load if you need to (and if just one load use my detergent).
-Also any kitchen appliance you might need to borrow for your stay (blender, slow cooker, iron).
-Your suite has a brand new fridge/freezer, large toaster oven (perfect for grilled cheeses, personal pizzas, roasted veggies, etc), tea kettle and large microwave, along with cups, dishes, flatware, some complimentary teas, coffee & assorted snacks to get you started.
-(There's a brand new Brita jug with charcoal filter in your private fridge you can keep refilling from the sink.
-I also stock some condiments and ice too.)
+Your suite has a brand new fridge/freezer, electric tea kettle, Keurig K-Cup brewer and large microwave, along with cups, dishes, flatware, always complimentary teas, often some K-cups & always a ton of assorted snacks to get you started.
+There's a brand new Brita jug with charcoal filter in your private fridge you can keep refilling from the sink.
+I also stock some condiments and ice too.
 Coupled with the extra large propane grill (feel free to use, ask me to help light first time) on your patio and you have a great, private kitchen!
 But with Trader Joe's supermarket across the street, you can buy all the fresh fruit, amazing cheeses, hummus, and healthy-fresh prepared meals and affordable wines you'd ever want CHEAP!
 Brown rice Cali rolls, cooked turkey meatballs and cooked chicken burgers, pre-made sandwiches---skip the fast food if you want to be healthy?
 There's no reason to cook when you have a Trader Joes you can walk to.
 (LA Note: new "bag" law, you must bring your own bags to the grocery or purchase bags from them.
-So I always keep canvas bags for you to use in your room.)
-There are also tons of fast food choices steps away, Fresh Corn Grill, Subway, 5 Guys Burgers, Tender Greens, several pizza places & gourmet shakes & frozen yogurt... and lots of menus and guide books in the wicker baskets on your shelves to look through.)
-Update: I have a $200 Keurig coffee maker you are welcome to use.
-Let me know if you'd like it for your trip.
-You just need to provide your own supply (there may be some left by past guests.
-Use these as you wish and if you have some leftover from your own purchase, that would be nice for the next guest.
-I use a regular drip in the main house so any K-cups stay in the suite.)
+So I always keep canvas bags for you to use in your room next to fridge.)
+There are also tons of fast food choices steps away, Fresh Corn Grill, Subway, 5 Guys Burgers, Kitchen24, Tender Greens, several pizza places, gourmet shakes & frozen yogurt... and lots of menus and guide books in the wicker baskets on your shelves to look through.)
+There’s an iron and ironing board by the washer-dryer by main entrance.

 FAQ: Do I allow smoking?
-Yes but ONLY on this outside patio.
+ONLY on this outside patio.
 There's a metal ashtray.
-Please keep the french doors shut while smoking to keep the room smelling fresh and clean.
-No smoking, incense or candles in room please.
+Please keep french doors shut while smoking to keep the room smelling fresh and clean.
+No smoking, incense or candles in room please (a safety issue, battery candles provided.)

-I'm very friendly and laid-back, if I have it you are welcome to borrow it and, unlike some listings, it's FREE!!! (bike? extra blankets? big sheet and extra towels and cooler with ice packs for the beach?)
-Just return in close to it's original condition and I'm good.
+In summary, I'm very friendly and laid-back, if I have it you are welcome to borrow it and, unlike some listings, it's FREE!!! (bike? extra blankets? big sheet and extra towels and cooler with ice packs for the beach?)
+Just return it in good condition please.
+I’ve never held back security after nearly 200 guests.
+My goal is for you to have an amazing trip and use whatever I have to ensure that.
+Just respect my home and belongings and we are aces.

-I am 15 min from the 405, 10 and 101 freeways (20-25 in rush hour).
+I am 20 min from the 405, 10 and 101 freeways.
 And the LA city busses have stops a few yards up on Santa Monica Blvd (East-West: 2 min walk) or La Cienega (North-South: 3 min walk).
 Local weho bus route on my street which will whisk you around the entire city for FREE (see pic), it goes up and down the Sunset Strip, Santa Monica Blvd & Melrose.
 I highly recommend riding it the first day to check out the most local sites.
 You'll be able to walk to most, but it gives a great, free "tour" overview!
 You don't need a car!

 Already mentioned the walking distance stuff on Sunset, Santa Monica and Melrose!
 Well, Hollywood Blvd is just a few minutes drive (or easy bus): Mann's Chinese Theatre, Hollywood Walk (the sidewalk of stars), Hollywood sign, Kodak theatre (where the Oscars are held).
-My suggestion, hike Runyeon canyon to get a great view of the sign and also of the entire city.
+My suggestion, hike Runyon Canyon (dog friendly) to get a great view of the sign and also of the entire city.
 You can see the ocean on a clear day (and you'll also probably see several shirtless or scantily clad stars keeping in shape...extremely popular hiking spot.
 Featured on the show Entourage every other week--as was Urth Cafe, which is on my street!
 Park on Fuller off of Hollywood Blvd or Franklin.
 Free parking and then hike up.)
+I also love the drive down Sunset to the beach.
+Amazing view overlooking the ocean!
+California Dreamin'

 Beverly Hills borders West Hollywood.
 Just a 5 minute drive away.
 (World famous Rodeo Drive, the Museum of TV, tons of shopping.)
 You can walk to fancy Melrose Place (really upscale boutiques) and, further down, The Beverly Center (though might have to cab it back if you buy a lot.)
 The equally fun/fancy Sunset Plaza shopping is right up on Sunset Blvd.
 Walk there, cab it back.)